How PepStakk™ works.

 01 · Decide

 The research surface.
-Two tools work together:
+Three sub-views work together:

-- Library — every peptide PepStakk tracks, with mechanism, evidence tier, functional category, FDA approval status, and dosing references.
+- Library — every peptide PepStakk™ tracks, with mechanism, evidence tier, functional category, FDA approval status, and dosing references.
 Filterable by function (Recovery, GH, GLP, Longevity, etc.) and evidence tier.

 02 · Build

+Once you've read about a peptide in the Library, you can add it to your stakk with a defined dose, cycle pattern, and goal context.
+Multiple peptides combine into a single multi-peptide stakk.
 Build is also where you set the architecture: cycle length, taper plan, whether the peptide runs continuous or has defined on/off windows.
 The Schedule tab in Run honors whatever pattern you define in Build.

-04 · Run
+03 · Run

 The Schedule.
 This is the daily-execution layer — Run tracks what you actually take on what day, not just what your protocol intends.